 What is lactose intolerance?

 An enzyme called lactase is needed to digest lactose.
 Lactose intolerance occurs when the body does not make enough of this enzyme.
 People who are lactose intolerant experience symptoms like bloating and diarrhea after eating or drinking dairy products.

 What does lactose-free mean?

-Does protein shakes contain lactose?
+Do protein shakes contain lactose?

 Whey and casein protein, which are byproducts of cheese and yogurt production, contain lactose.
-If you are lactose intolerant, protein supplements made with whey and casein are therefore not a good choice.
+If you are lactose intolerant, protein supplements made with whey and casein are not a good choice.
 Goat’s milk also contains lactose, so it is a good idea to avoid goat’s milk-based protein shakes and powders too.

 Straight from the cow, whey is 75% lactose.
-In order to remove all of that sugar, manufacturers have to subject the whey to a series of mechanical and chemical processes turn your food into a science experiment.
+In order to remove all of that sugar, manufacturers have to resort to mechanical and chemical processing, turning your food into a science experiment.
 I therefore recommend that you find a minimally-processed, dairy-free alternative.
-My top choice is egg white protein (more about this later)
+My top choice is egg white protein.

 Why drink wholesome?